nwsw/nwc2utsk/readme.txt

 User Tool Starter Kit
-- for NoteWorthy Composer 2.5
+- for NoteWorthy Composer 2.51

-This package installs a set of built-in tools for use with the User Tool command in NoteWorthy Composer 2.5.
-After installing this package, several new built-in tools groups will be available from the User Tool command (Alt+F8), including .Starter Tools, .File Tools, and .Developer Tools groups.
+This package installs a set of tools for use with the User Tool command in NoteWorthy Composer 2.51.
+After installing this package, several new tools groups will be available from the User Tool command (Alt+F8), including .Starter Tools, .File Tools, and .Developer Tools groups.

 Built-in tools that are installed include: